-Things to know about getting your medical care covered as a member of our plan4 What are "network providers" and "covered services"?
-43 Basic rules for getting your medical care covered by the plan 43 Use providers in the plan's network to get your medical care 44 · / 1 What kinds of medical care can you get without getting approval in advance from your PCP?
-45 How to get care from specialists and other network providers 46 How to get care from out-of-network providers 47 Getting care if you have a medical emergency 47 Getting care during a disaster 49 You can ask us to pay our share of the cost of covered services 49 If services are not covered by our plan, you must pay the full cost 50 How are your medical services covered when you are in a "clinical research study"?
-50 What is a "clinical research study"?
-50 When you participate in a clinical research study, who pays for what? .
-51 What is a religious non-medical health care institution?
-52 Receiving Care From a Religious Non-Medical Health Care Institution 52 Rules for ownership of durable medical equipment 53 Will you own the durable medical equipment after making a certain number of payments under our plan?
-53 Rules for Oxygen Equipment, Supplies, and Maintenance 54 What oxygen benefits are you entitled to?
-54 What are "network providers" and "covered services"?
-Basic rules for getting your medical care covered by the plan Use providers in the plan's network to get your medical care You must choose a Primary Care Provider (PCP) to provide and overse your medical care What kinds of medical care can you get without getting approval in advance from your PCP?
-How to get care from specialists and other network providers How to get covered services when you have an emergency or urgent need for care or during a disaster Getting care if you have a medical emergency Getting care during a disaster What if you are billed directly for the full cost of your covered services?
-You can ask us to pay our share of the cost of covered services If services are not covered by our plan, you must pay the full cost How are your medical services covered when you are in a "clinical research study"?
-What is a "clinical research study"?
-When you participate in a clinical research study, who pays for what?
-Rules for getting care covered in a "religious non-medical heacare institution" What is a religious non-medical health care institution?
-Receiving Care From a Religious Non-Medical Health Care Institution Rules for ownership of durable medical equipment
+SECTION 1 Things to know about getting your medical care covered as a member of our plan46 Section 1.1 What are "network providers" and "covered services"?
+Section 1.2 Basic rules for getting your medical care covered by the plan SECTION 2 Use providers in the plan's network to get your medical care47 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
+Section 2.3 How to get care from specialists and other network providers Section 2.4 How to get care from out-of-network providers SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster Section 3.1 Getting care if you have a medical emergency 50 Section 3.2 Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster SECTION 4 What if you are billed directly for the full cost of your covered services?53 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 If services are not covered by our plan, you must pay the full cost SECTION 5 How are your medical services covered when you are in a "clinical research study"?54 Section 5.1 What is a "clinical research study"?
+Section 5.2 When you participate in a clinical research study, who pays for what?
+54 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution"56 Section 6.1 What is a religious non-medical health care institution?
+Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution 56 SECTION 7 Rules for ownership of durable medical equipment57 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?